-We presented a generic framework based on deep reinforcement learning and graph neural networks for solving relational domains.
+We presented a generic framework based on deep reinforcement learning, graph neural networks and autoregressive policy decomposition for solving relational domains.
 The method operates with a symbolic representation of objects, their relations, and actions manipulating them.
-We described a generic way to implement multi-parameter actions with mutually dependent parameters, and set actions that select an arbitrary subset of objects.
-Both action variations operate in linear time and space, w.r.t. the number of objects.
-One of the great advantages of the framework is that a trained model is not fixed to specific problem size and can be immediately applied to problems of different sizes.
+We described a generic way to implement multi-parameter actions with mutually dependent parameters, and optionally set parameters that select an arbitrary subset of objects.
+The action selection operates in linear time and space, w.r.t. the number of objects.
+One of the great advantages of the framework is that a trained model is not fixed to a specific problem size and can be immediately applied to problems of different sizes.

-We demonstrated the framework in three distinct domains, and in all, it achieved competitive performance.
-In addition, it showed impressive zero-shot generalization to different problem variations and sizes.
+We demonstrated the framework in three distinct domains, and in all, it showed impressive zero-shot generalization to different problem variations and sizes.
 In BlockWorld, the model trained solely with five objects solves 78\% of problems with 20 objects, even though the state space grows exponentially with the number of objects.
 In Sokoban, we show that the method can be joined with a low-level planner and control the environment on its macro-level.
 When trained solely on 10×10 problems with four boxes, it solves 89\% of 15×15 problems with five boxes.
 In SysAdmin, once trained model transfers almost perfectly to any other problem size.
 Moreover, we demonstrated the framework's capability to select multiple objects at once with a single action.
 Comparatively, a widely used PROST planner cannot work in this setting with a reasonable number of objects due to its exponential complexity.